ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 This process can fail, in which a pipeline reports `StatusDegraded`.
-Because we aren't dictating restart behavior in configuration files, this should cause Conduit to fail and report the pipeline errors it received.
+Because we aren't dictating restart behavior in configuration files, this should cause Conduit to fail the pipeline and report the errors it received.

-In production mode, errors should fail fast and immediately report.

 ### Immutability